 I rose and remained standing until, “Major Calvin Zeno.”
 More applause.

 As we filed out of the auditorium our instructor shook our hands and wished us well.
 As he shook mine he said, “hang around a bit, James.
 I have something for you.”

 After the last of our section had been wished well I followed my former instructor to his office.
 He was a major, just like me.
 I would probably never see him again.

 "General Boyson wants you to know you were going to end up on top of the distinguished graduate list no matter how the scores worked out," he said, pausing to let that sink in.
 "The entire faculty knew about your notes and that brought home the fact the curriculum had gotten out of control.
 Before the cheating scandal there was unanimous faculty support for you."

 "And after?"
 I asked.

 "Well, that's interesting," he said.
 "I think there was a faction that wanted to hang you for insubordination.
 But I think the fact you are a distinguished graduate tells you who won that argument.
-To be honest with you, Eddie, I am surprised how it turned out.
+To be honest with you, James, I am surprised how it turned out.
 You risked your graduation just to make a point.
 I'm not sure I would have done that.
 But it paid off for you.
 Congratulations."